UWSEDS-aut17/groupby/docs/specs.md

 - **Domain knowledge:** Our user is someone who uses social media (Twitter and/or Facebook) and is therefore familiar with terms that are specific to each platform ("Likes", "Retweets", etc.).
 - **Tool access & knowledge:** Our user ...
-    - ... is comfortable navigating the user interfaces of Twitter and Facebook to export their own data
+    - ... uses a digital calendar that can export ICS files
-    - ... has a digital calendar that can export to ICS files, and is comfortable doing so
+    - ... is comfortable navigating the interfaces of their Twitter, Facebook, LinkedIn, and calendar to export personal data
     - ... is comfortable downloading a script from GitHub to their own computer
     - ... is comfortable opening a shell and typing a few commands